Ashigaru: Origins

 Attempts were made in Japan by Emperor Tenmu (673–686) to have a conscripted national army, but this did not come about, and by the 10th century Japan instead relied on individual landowners to provide men for conflicts and wars.
 These horse-owning landowners were the beginnings of the samurai class and the men who worked the land for the landowners became the common foot soldiers during times of war.
 These foot soldiers could have long ties and loyalty to the landowners which went back many generations.

-Land-owning samurai, together with peasant foot soldiers, fought in many wars and conflicts including the Mongol invasions of Japan in 1274 and 1281.
+Land-owning samurai, together with farmer foot soldiers, fought in many wars and conflicts including the Mongol invasions of Japan in 1274 and 1281.
 Constant warfare between the 14th and 16th centuries made the hiring of foot soldiers with no particular loyalty necessary at times.
 Paid only in loot, these mercenaries were not well-trained and thus could not always be depended upon in battle.
 These wandering foot soldiers eventually became the ashigaru.